 Dogs Running Through Invisible Fence

-First of all, we have known of many dogs that have run through them and then been hit by a car.
+First of all, we have known of many dogs that have run through invisible fences and then been hit by a car.
 These include a neighbor, a good friend, and friends of friends.
 Also, multiple families who have sent in puppy questionnaires have told us about their past dogs who died because of invisible fences.

-Invisible Fence Batteries Can Unknowingly Run Down
+Fence Batteries Can Unknowingly Run Down

 Secondly, the safety feature of an invisible fence is too highly dependent on the consistency of families keeping batteries replaced.
 It happens far too often that batteries run down unbeknownst to owners.
 Without working batteries, the fence becomes useless and dogs begin roaming outside their boundaries.